 Providing courses and online resources to develop your skills in environmental omics.

-Our Visitor Facility is located in the Molecular Ecology Laboratory at the University of Sheffield and open to eligible researchers through our enquiry process.
+Our Visitor Facility is located in the Genomics Laboratory at the University of Sheffield and open to eligible researchers through our enquiry process.

 Empowering the next generation of environmental researchers.